|

 Debts of a superior class must be paid before debts of an inferior class

 are paid.
 The statute must be reviewed for specific classifications.
+In the case

 of an intestate